A Victim of Fanaticism: Background

-Pymonenko had read a newspaper account of an attack by members of the Jewish community on a girl who fell in love with a Ukrainian blacksmith and decided to convert to Christianity in order to marry him.
+Pymonenko had read a newspaper account of an attack by members of the Jewish community on a girl who fell in love with a Ukrainian blacksmith and decided to convert to Christianity to marry him.
 Pymonenko visited the town of Kremenets in Volhynia, where he made many sketches from nature.

 Subject

 A young girl in a torn shirt, fleeing from an angry mob, clings to a fence, a cross is visible on her neck.
 Directly opposite her stands a man shaking his fists, wearing Jewish ritual clothes - in addition to the kippah, he wears a tefillin and a tallit.
 The rest of the inhabitants of the town are dressed casually.
 Many of them are armed with sticks, umbrellas and tongs.
-The girl's parents are somewhat aloof: the mother is crying, turning away from her daughter, and the father has his right hand raised as a sign of renunciation of his daughter.
+The girl's parents are somewhat aloof: the mother is crying, turning away from her daughter, and the father has his right hand raised as a sign of the renunciation of his daughter.